hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/Jobs.md

-# ``HummingbirdJobs``
+# ``Jobs``

 Offload work your server would be doing to another server.

 ## Overview

-A Job consists of a payload and an execute method to run the job.
-HummingbirdJobs provides a framework for pushing jobs onto a queue and processing them.
+A Job consists of a payload and an execute method to run the job. `Jobs` provides a framework for pushing jobs onto a queue and processing them.
 If the driver backing up the job queue uses persistent storage then a separate server can be used to process the jobs.

 ## Topics